gsfordham/elix-utils/README.md

 # TODO
 1) ~~System clock and date (soon)~~ *DONE*
-1) Motherboard information (soon) *Partly done*
+1) ~~Motherboard information (soon)~~ *DONE*
 1) CPU information (soon)
 1) System/OS information (soon)
-1) Process monitor (probably soon-ish)
+1) ~~Process count (probably soon-ish)~~ *DONE* -- See \+
 1) Memory information (later)
 1) GPU information** (more towards the end)
 1) Disk information (more towards the end)
 1) _Remove redundant code, refactor, optimize (as I go, always)_
+---

-**definitely AMD, but since I don't use Nvidia or Intel, I will not likely do it for those systems -- however, feel free to do so, yourself
+**Definitely AMD, but since I don't use NVIDIA or Intel, I will not likely do it for those systems -- however, feel free to do so, yourself
+-
+**There is also a good chance this may be an extended library or a completely separate one to be built into other programs, at the individual programmer's discretion
+-
+**After I finish the stuff I intend for this library, I will be remaking my own system monitor/control app, and I will link it here, so others can either copy it directly or adjust it for their personal needs -- this will let people see how to use the GPU monitor/controller, as well.
+---
+\+I originally labeled this as "Process monitor", but I'm not 100% sure what else I might do with it.
+I meant to label it "Process count".
+However, now that I noticed this, I might actually think of further things to check.
+Not sure, though, so don't count on it any time soon.

 # Possible things to add
 1) Something related to hardware devices